xgmitt00-220814/Type1toUnicode/README.md

 * There are no safeguards against duplicate font/glyph names or other user errors in the JSON file.
 The script does report its syntax errors, however.

+* In retrospect, JSON wasn't the best choice to store the mapping data, because it doesn't allow for comments.
+It would be nice to see what letter each GID-Unicode pair actually represents...

 * We've seen documents with multiple fonts whose names were empty strings (even though PDF standard prohibits it).
 Type1toUnicode's logs and final statistic will count them incorrectly.

 * Real-world documents contain many other PDF standard violations which can cause erratic behaviour.
 Your mileage may vary.